 By the way…can I have Friday off?

-new supervisor tips, supervisor tips, tips for new supervisors, new supervisor, tips for supervisors, new to management tips, new to management, advice for new supervisors, how to be a supervisor, management tips for supervisors
+new supervisor tips, supervisor tips, tips for new supervisors, new supervisor, tips for supervisors, new to management tips, advice for new supervisors, new to management, management tips, supervisor tips management

 Great article Carl.
 Your point about ownership is so important.
 When your employees feel like they are owning a leading an initiative they get excited, they make sure the project is seen through to the end, and they feel good about it… And their job.
 Unfortunately, many managers don’t understand how important this is.
 I’ve seen many who like that position of power and like to “assign” their ideas to their subordinates.